top of page

 In his role as arbitrator, Phillip is determined to make the process as seamless as possible for all associated parties.
 To commence proceedings, teleconferences are organised to decide on an agreed timetable and other necessary matters.

 The process of arbitration includes the exchange of evidence to which parties are able to submit rebuttals which are assessed by the arbitrator.
 This is followed up by an inspection of the property in addition to all comparable evidence provided by the individual parties.
 The arbitrator then chairs a hearing after which an interim decision (interim award) is made.
+This interim decision will allow parties to make submissions on the payment of costs such as valuation fees, legal representation costs and/or arbitrators fee.
+Sometimes these costs are shared evenly but not always.
+Costs can be unevenly shared depending on individual party and hearing circumstances or a result that is considered as a "successful claim".

 For more detail on the arbitration process please see our blog post here.